-The UN-SPIDER Regional Support Office (RSO) in Ukraine is hosted by the Space Research Institute NASU-NSAU.
+The UN-SPIDER Regional Support Office (RSO) in Ukraine is hosted by the Space Research Institute NASU-SSAU.
 The Institute signed the cooperation agreement with the United Nations Office for Outer Space Affairs (UNOOSA) during the forty-seventh session of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space (COPUOS) on 10 February, 2010 in Vienna, Austria.

 The Ukraine RSO supports the implementation of the UN-SPIDER Working Plan within the following activities: Horizontal Cooperation, Outreach and Capacity Building, Technical Advisory Support.

 SRI NASU-SSAU has conducted a training session on Flood Mapping from Satellite SAR Data at the ISPRS Student consortium and WG VI/5 5th Summer School, 6-10 November 2010 in Hanoi, Vietnam.

 The RSO provides both operational geospatial services and on demand serviced for local authorities, international organizations and other end-users.

 The Earth Observation services include:

 - flood extent mapping from optical and SAR imagery

 - agriculture related services, e.g. crop mapping, drought risk assessment

 About the host institution: